frephs/IS24-AM21/documentation_wip/network_protocol.md

 ```
 ## Game over flow
-The game flows until an GameOverexception is caught by the controller.
-In that case the game flow overs as reported.
+The game flows until an GameOverException is caught by the controller.
+In that case the game enters a GameOver state;
 ```mermaid
 sequenceDiagram
     Note over Server, client : Normal Turn flow interactions